WaluigiEffector/WaluigiLLM/README.md

 So what on earth is $Waluigi?

 $Waluigi is exactly what is explained above automated on Twitter/X.
-It is a "normal" large language model (LLM) that goes rogue on other Twitter/X Accounts and their posts by harassing, bullying and mocking them and their posts.
+It is a large language model (LLM) that goes rogue on other Twitter/X Accounts and their posts by harassing, bullying and mocking them and their posts.

 # Features